 T: What was the most challenging thing about travelling?

 N: The most challenging thing would be the journey itself, and sometimes the things you face along the journey such as the language barrier between you and the locals which makes it harder to communicate, or going to places that are difficult to reach or surviving in a place that has no halal food.

 I think travelling solo is much more challenging than going with a group of friends.
 When you travel solo, you are in full charge of every single aspect such as your finance, itinerary, accommodation and such.

 T: What place is top of your bucket list?

-N: One advice for travelers: ditch your smartphone, it’s okay to use them once in a while to get information of the place you’re going, or to update but never get into using your phone all times.
-Traveling is about living back to basic.
+N: One advice for travellers: ditch your smartphone, it’s okay to use them once in a while to get information of the place you’re going, or to update but never get into using your phone all times.
+Travelling is about living back to basics.
 I’ve traveled both with internet connectivity and without and I have to say I enjoyed more without any distraction from Instagram, Facebook, and any other social media.

-Since I was traveling alone, I taught myself to communicate more with the locals and other travelers and to gather info from them without relying on the net.
-If you are unsure, do a proper research and study before going anywhere.
+Since I was travelling alone, I taught myself to communicate more with the locals and other travellers and to gather info from them without relying on the net.
+If you are unsure, do proper research and study before going anywhere.